Content

 While B vitamins play a critical role in hair growth, the scientific evidence is mixed when it comes to the effectiveness of taking a B complex for hair growth.

-Below, we’ll cover all you need to know about B vitamins, including what the research says about B-complex vitamin benefits, how to spot a deficiency, B vitamin safety considerations and what a B-complex supplement might do for hair health.
+Below, we’ll cover what you need to know about B vitamins, including what the research says about B-complex vitamin benefits, how to spot a deficiency, B vitamin safety considerations and what a B-complex supplement might do for hair health.

 Content